 This course meets the Leadership and Ethics Core mathematics requirement for Bachelor's degree students.
-Liberal Arts Math I is primarily designed for Liberal Studies majors and is the first of two courses to be taken sequentially.
+Liberal Arts Math I is primarily designed for Liberal Studies and Ministry majors and is the first of two courses to be taken sequentially by students seeking a Multiple Subject Credential.
 Topics include: problem solving sets, logic, percentages, finance, counting techniques, probability, and statistics.
 (Placement by SAT Math Score or by Math placement test or by successful completion of MTH0100)